Scarisbrick Hall College

 College pupils have access to a range of leading academics and professionals through our Lecture Series as well as our UK and international partnerships.
 Pupils in the College are exposed to a wide variety of experts from across the world and are challenged to be critical and reflective thinkers.

 GREAT HALL LECTURE SERIES

 The annual Great Hall Lecture Series gives pupils at Scarisbrick Hall School access to some of the leading academics in the world in an intimate and approachable setting.
 Lectures are based on topical themes that inspire the minds of our young people.
 We have hosted Royal Society lectures, leading professors, explorers and peers from the House of Lords.
 Details of our Great Hall Lecture Series 2020 will be published soon.

 National Competitions and Publications

 Every year pupils at Scarisbrick Hall School compete and win national competitions.
-These include poetry, science, programming, engineering, short story writing and many more areas.
+These include poetry, science, computer science programming, engineering, short story writing and many more areas.
 We are proud to showcase the work that our pupils have completed on a national and sometimes international stage.
-When pupils compete outside of the school it challenges them to push forward and expand their thinking.
+When pupils compete outside of the school it challenges them to open their minds and expand their thinking.

 Inter House Competitions

-Pupils are encouraged to compete for their houses in a variety of competitions these include our annual quiz, public speaking and debating competitions.
-A calendar of all inter-house events is published annually by the school.
+Pupils are encouraged to compete for their houses in a variety of competitions these include our annual quiz, public speaking, sports events and debating competitions.

 Expeditions and Adventures